Ilusion9/playermove-sm/README.md

 # Description
 Provides methods of moving players to a different team.
-You can use natives to add teams for different games.
+You can use forwards and natives to add teams for different games.
 The Spectators team is added by default.

 # Dependencies